SCHOLARSHIPS changing the GAME FOR YOUNG PEOPLE

-Millions of people across the world's youngest continent are at risk of missing out on furthering their education and getting decent jobs.
+Millions of people on the world's youngest continent are at risk of missing out on education and getting decent jobs.

 University and college scholarships are on the rise.
-They need to change dramatically to become more inclusive, focused on impact, and reach a significant amount of young people to help solve this challenge.
+They must change dramatically to become inclusive, focused on impact, and reach enough young people to help solve this challenge.

 In the wake of COVID-19, the situation is ever more urgent.

 We studied over 350 of the top scholarship programmes around the world, for students from sub-Saharan Africa.
-Our findings uncovered some of the biggest problems such as high student drop-out rates, high risks of fraud, limited support for students to find jobs after their scholarship, and limited access for students who need scholarships the most.
+Our findings uncovered some of the biggest problems such as high student drop-out rates, high risks of fraud, limited support for students to find jobs, and limited access for students who need scholarships the most.

 Our research features in UNESCO’s 2020 Global Education Monitoring (GEM) report, on Inclusion and Education, as the official monitoring of the Sustainable Development Goal 4.b on scholarships.